 And the black market is by no means hard to find.
 The money-changers flock round the tourist busses like vultures at a carcass.
 The waiters at the hotel, and even (so I heard) the policemen make offers to change dollars for rubles.
 It obviously pays to make one's purchases in rubles...when you can find something to buy.
 The lines and empty shelves in stores are no longer news.
-The Beriozhkas, or hard currency stores do have an ample supply of touristy souvenirs, but I was not interested in the gaudy marioshka nesting dolls or the painted, but absolutely unplayable balalaikas.
+The Beriozhkas, or hard currency stores do have an ample supply of touristy souvenirs, but I was not interested in the gaudy marioshka nesting dolls or the gaily painted, but absolutely unplayable balalaikas.

 I had hoped to encounter some folk music there.
 My guitar was too big to risk on the plane, but I did bring my concertina in my backpack.
-(It caused some consternation when the airport security X-ray revealed it as some mysterious and apparently sinister mechanism, but a quick tune for the guards assuaged fears.)
+(It caused some consternation when the airport security X-ray revealed it as some mysterious and apparently sinister mechanism.
+But a quick tune for the guards assuaged fears.)
 The first folk musicians I encountered was in a place in Moscow called "the Arbat", a long pedestrian street full of artists and musicians and dancers and stand-up comics and poets, etc. There I ran into a sextet of acapella singers of traditional folk music from the Moscow region of Russia.
 Not gussied up in fancy costumes, just a bunch of working stiffs that liked to sing these ancient songs with their crossing harmonies and resolving dissonances, and they were great!
 I later got to jam some with the band on our tour boat, whose accordion player took a shine to the New England tune, "Shennandoah Falls".
 I wrote it out for him.
 Who knows where it will folk-process to in the upcoming years.
 I also played a little with two folk song-and-dance troupes that entertained us on our journey.
 Much more professional and slick than the Arbat group, and both very colorful and quite good.

 But, my primary assignment on this trip was touristing, and Moscow has what to see.
 (My 25-year-old memories of High School Russian served me well, both written [I could navigate the subways alone] and spoken, but only to the extent that I could determine where the toilet was, or what time the bus was leaving.)
 I saw the Moscow Circus (real good!) and did the usual tour with all the usual sights.
 (Did you know that St. Basil's Cathedral, the classic onion-domed brick edifice in Red Square, is not and never was a place of worship?
 It is merely a building-sized ornament, albeit a gorgeous one, with no interior!)
 The Moscow subways are all they're cracked up to be.
 The stations are absolutely palatial, and resplendent in mosaic, statuary, crystal chandeliers, artwork, etc. They are also immensely deep.
 An escalator traveling maybe 50% faster than the ones we're used to takes about two minutes for the full journey down.
 Midway through the ride, both ends are so far away that you have no visual reference of horizontal an vertical, and you tend to align your body perpendicular to the line of the escalator, which would pitch you right down the stairs if you let yourself go.
 The rolling stock is fairly ordinary, but it runs like clockwork.
 During our Metro tour, the trains ran precisely every three minutes.
 On a Sunday!
-The Metro was one of the four really classy things I saw in the Soviet Union.
+The Metro was the first of the four really classy things I saw in the Soviet Union.

 After three days in Moscow, we were to fly to Volgograd (nee Stalingrad) for the start of a 6-day cruise up the Volga.
 It took me a day and a half of massaging their inter-city phone system to finally get in touch with Elena Zoueva, the English-speaking woman from Volgograd that I had met at that Princeton potluck.
 We arranged to meet on the evening of the day I was to arrive in Volgograd.